MArch Thesis Series 01 - Foundations

 Architecture adds beauty, yes, but it can also provoke.
 A tilted wall, an unexpected courtyard, a roof that dips to greet a tree.
 These gestures invite new ways of inhabiting the world.
 They do not decorate function; they reimagine it.
 They open the door to other ways of being.

-This is why we build spaces like Ryue Nishizawa’s Teshima Art Museum - a delicate concrete shell with no overt economic function, yet profoundly moving in its silence and spatial purity.
-Or Toyo Ito’s Taichung National Theatre, where walls, floors, and ceilings dissolve into one another in a continuous, fluid geometry.
+This is why we build spaces like Ryue Nishizawa’s Teshima Art Museum8-a delicate concrete shell with no overt economic function, yet profoundly moving in its silence and spatial purity.
+Or Toyo Ito’s Taichung National Theatre9, where walls, floors, and ceilings dissolve into one another in a continuous, fluid geometry.
 These are not just buildings; they are novel spatial experiences.
-Architecture, in such works, explores the emotional and psychological dimension of building - a medium through which space can move us, not just shelter us.
+Architecture, in such works, explores the emotional and psychological dimension of building-a medium through which space can move us, not just shelter us.

 Teshima Art Museum - Photo by Denis Kovalev